Random spanning forests and hyperbolic symmetry: No percolation in two dimensions

 and where $\tilde D_{\beta}(t)$ was given explicitly in~\eqref{e:Dmatrixtree} and $Z_{\beta,a}$ is a normalising constant.
 We have made the parameter $a$ explicit as our argument adapts that of~\cite{1907.07949}, which concerned the case $a=1/2$.
 When $a=1/2$ supersymmetry implies that $Z_{\beta,1/2} =1$ and $\E_{Q_{\beta,1/2}}(e^{t_k})=1$ for all $\V{\beta}=(\beta_{ij})$ and all $k\in\Lambda$.
 These identities require the following replacement when $a\neq 1/2$:

-When $a=3/2$ the first of these facts follow from the forest representation for the partition function, see Proposition~\ref{prop:H24-horo}, and the second from Corollary~\ref{cor:horo-pin1}, as computing the expectation of $e^{3t_{k}}$ corresponds to changing the pinning point.
-Proof that \eqref{e:Zmon} holds for general half-integer $a \geq 0$ appears in \cite{NickHm}, and we conjecture that these assumptions are true for any $a\geq 0$.
+When $a=3/2$ the first of these facts follow from the forest representation for the partition function, see Proposition~\ref{prop:H24-horo}, and the second is \eqref{e:connspin-horo-pin} of Corollary~\ref{cor:horo-pin1}.
+Proof that \eqref{e:Zmon} holds for general half-integer $a \geq 0$ appears in \cite{1912.05817}, and we conjecture that these assumptions are true for any $a\geq 0$.

 With \eqref{e:Zmon} given, it is straightforward to adapt \cite[Lemma 1]{1907.07949} to obtain the following lemma.
 In the next lemma we assume $0,i\in\Lambda$, but we make no further assumptions beyond that $\V{\beta}$ induces a connected graph.